We demystify wonderful tawny biscuits, ditch the silliness, and show you how to get them soft, fluffy, and crispy on the

-2) With a fork, mix the flour, baking powder, sugar, and salt in a medium bowl.
+2) With a fork, mix the flour, baking powder, baking soda, sugar, and salt in a medium bowl.

 3) Divide the butter into a 5 tablespoons hunk and a 3 tablespoons hunk.
 Keep the paper on the 5 ounce chunk so you can hold it without melting it all over your hands.
 Roll the paper back and grate the 5 ounce chunk with the large holes on a box grater right onto the baking sheet, then mix it into the flour with a fork, a handful at a time, until all the grated butter is coated.
 This is a brilliant trick that I discovered reading every recipe I could find.
 So fast and easy.